myfunc/prisma-transactional/README.md

 ```

 ## Plans

+- [ ] Add `PrismaTransactional.executeIsolated` method for running queries out of transaction context.
+- [ ] Add tests.
+- [x] Add express.js example.
+- [ ] Add nestjs example.
 - [ ] Get rid of hardcoded values and make them configurable.
 "TRANSACTION_TIMEOUT"
-- [ ] Implement ESLint rule for nested prisma queries that might be unintentionally executed in transaction.
+- [ ] Safety improvements.
+As an idea - implement ESLint rule for nested prisma queries that might be unintentionally executed in transaction.
 That means a developer will be aknowledged about possible transaction wrapping and force him to add an eslint-ignore comment.
-- [ ] Add tests.
-- [ ] Add express.js examples.
+- [ ] Clean code.